Aisling-C/DataScienceWork/CapstoneProject1/PredictingSepsis/README.md

 CapstoneOne_PredictingSepsis
 ==============================

-June 2021
-Springboard School of Data
+Springboard School of Data - June 2021

-Author: Aisling Casey
+**Author**: Aisling Casey

-Mentor: Tommy Blanchard
+**Mentor**: Tommy Blanchard

-Objective: This project classifies if an ICU patient will develop Sepsis or not.
+**Overview**:  This project classifies if an ICU patient will develop Sepsis or not.
 Data from PhysioNet Computing in Cardiolgy Challenge 2019: https://physionet.org/content/challenge-2019/1.0.0/

+**Start Here**: To get oriented with the project, first review the project proposal and other reports [here.](https://github.com/Aisling-C/Springboard/tree/main/CapstoneProject1/PredictingSepsis/reports)

 Project Organization
 ------------